Here’s What Makes 200,000 iPhone Users Happy

 A new survey of 200,000 iPhone users reveals that some apps can make you very happy, and some, well, some not so much.
 When you see #2 on the unhappy list, you're going to be crushed!

 blackzheep/ShutterstockIf you’re like most people, you’re so dependent on your phone that your top concern is whether your battery will make it through the day.
 (Make sure you know these tricks to preserving cell phone battery life.)
 That dependence on hand-held tech may not be the boon you think it is: Results of a recent poll of 200,000 iPhone users suggests that the apps you’re using to enhance your life may actually be draining you of happiness.
-(Check out these quotes about the secrets to happiness.)
 The poll was conducted by Time Well Spent, a non-profit group with an app called Moment that tracks how much you use your iPhone and iPad each day and allows you to set limits accordingly.

 The purpose of the poll was to bring attention to the fact that a user’s goal in using apps may be at cross purposes with the goals of the companies who design them—which is capturing as much of your attention as possible.
 To keep your phone a happy place, download our encouraging iPhone wallpapers that will cheer you up.